Progressor/ProgressorMeteor/README.md

 A custom *Meteor* package called `thrift` wraps the [*npm*](https://www.npmjs.com/) package `thrift` ([source](https://www.npmjs.com/package/thrift)).
 The [package documentation](packages/thrift/README.md) contains the instructions to update the package.

+### Configuration

+The configuration is stored in the file `private/config.json` which is loaded in `server/config.json`.

+The default configuration is not valid.
+You need to either enter valid configuration settings or delete the blocks altogether.

 ### Deployment

 ...